catalyst-cloud/catalystcloud-docs/source/block-storage/using-lvm.rst

       0 LVM physical volume whole disks
       1 LVM physical volume

-All that remains to be done now is to add a filesystem to the LVM volume and you will have a functioning LVM.
+All that remains to be done now is to add a filesystem to the LVM and you will have a functional LVM.
 Once this is done you will need to follow the next section on how to mount your new volume.

 .. code-block:: shell